 Who May Submit

-The Berkshire Prize for a First or Second Book of Poetry is open to anyone writing in the English language, whether living in the United States or abroad.
-Translations are not eligible for this prize, nor are previously self-published books.
+The July Open Reading Period is open to anyone writing in the English language, whether living in the United States or abroad, and regardless of prior publication history.
+We are again accepting translations for the July Open Reading Period.
+This is not a contest and manuscripts are not read anonymously.
+Previously self-published books are not eligible.
 Employees of Tupelo Press and authors with books previously published by Tupelo Press are not eligible.
-Poets submitting work for consideration may be authors having published only one previous collection or writers without prior book publications.
+Poets submitting work for consideration may be published authors or writers without prior book publications.

 We continue to be impressed by the quality of work we see and generally receive many, many more worthy manuscripts than we are able to publish.
 In addition, each of our contests and reading periods has a different team of editors, guest editors, esteemed readers, and final judge.
 And of course our tastes and needs evolve from year to year with each production schedule.
-For all of these reasons and more, please know you are welcome to submit your manuscript even if you have already entered it in one or more of our contests or reading periods in the past, and even if you have a manuscript pending in a recent submission opportunity.
+For all of these reasons and more, please know you are welcome to submit your manuscript to the July Open even if you have already entered it in one or more of our contests or reading periods in the past.
 Thank you for honoring us with your work -- we're excited to see what wonders arrive over the transom.

-Simultaneous submissions to other publishers or contests are permitted, as long as you notify Tupelo Press promptly if a manuscript is accepted elsewhere.
+Simultaneous submissions to other publishers, contests, or reading periods are permitted, as long as you notify Tupelo Press promptly if a manuscript is accepted elsewhere.

-Before you submit a manuscript to a Tupelo Press competition, please consider exploring the work of the poets we have published.
+Before you submit a manuscript to a Tupelo Press contest or reading period, please consider exploring the work of the poets we have published.
 We’re drawn to technical virtuosity combined with abundant imagination; memorable, vivid imagery and strikingly musical approaches to language; willingness to take risks; and an ability to convey penetrating insights into human experience.